Erfan-ram/Tic-tac-toe-Ai/README.md

 ```

 ---
-- if you are not familiar with clean coding and modules and headers or you are beginner at coding you can check `old-design` branch that exclude header files .
+- if you are not familiar with clean coding and modules and headers or you are beginner at coding you can check `old-struct` branch that exclude header files . and it just need to run main.cpp